o3de/o3de.org/content/docs/user-guide/gems/reference/asset-memory-analyzer.md

     cmake --build <Build dir> --config profile --target <Your project> -- /m
     ```

 1. Set the CVAR `assetmem_enabled=1` via the Editor Console to enable asset memory analysis.
-To make the setting persistent, add `assetmem_enabled=1` to an appropriate config file such as `/dev/system_windows_pc.cfg`.
+To make the setting persistent, add `assetmem_enabled=1` to an appropriate config file, such as `/dev/system_windows_pc.cfg`.

 ## View Live Asset Memory Analysis with **ImGUI** {#view-live-asset-memory-analysis}

 To view live asset memory allocation, enable the **ImGUI** overlay during gameplay and choose **Asset Memory Analyzer** in the **ImGUI** window.

-1. In the O3DE Editor, press Ctrl\+G or press the **Play** button to run your project.
+1. In the O3DE Editor, press Ctrl+G or press the **Play** button to run your project.

 1. Press the Home key to open the ImGUI overlay window.